The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: Introduction

-Numerical models are used to forecast the ocean with Data Assimilation (DA), where observational data is used to initialize the model to predict future states~(\citealt{stammer2016ocean}).
+Numerical models are used to forecast the ocean with Data Assimilation (DA), where {observations are assimilated to produce the analysis, which the forecasts begin from}~(\citealt{stammer2016ocean}).
 Forecasts can be run in single deterministic configurations, or as an Ensemble Forecast (EF) with multiple members that represent the best guess for a predictive state of a dynamical system~(\citealt{wei2008initial}).
-Recent work from~\cite{thoppil2021ensemble} demonstrated improved forecast skill -- by nearly a factor of three -- of ocean mesoscales for a lower resolution EF, compared against a higher resolution deterministic forecast.
-Forecast members may differ within the range of their error covariance -- the matrix composed of the variance of individual errors, and how they are related to other errors in the system -- which accounts for observational uncertainty in the initial conditions~(\citealt{martin2015status}).
-Others use entirely different modeling schemes altogether, known as multimodel super-ensembles~(\citealt{krishnamurti1999improved}).
-EFs tend to only assimilate surface data from satellites, such as sea surface height (SSH) and sea surface temperature (SST), or temperature and salinity profiles from \textit{in situ} observational platforms -- ARGO floats, CTDs, and gliders~(\citealt{rosburg2016three,wei2016performance}).
-A recent study from~\cite{dukhovskoy2023assessment} substantiated improved model performance in predicting deep flow in the Gulf when assimilating Current and Pressure recording Inverted Echo Sounder (CPIES) data, which provide temperature and salinity profiles for the full depth of the water column.
+Recent work from~\cite{thoppil2021ensemble}{, using forecasts with a 3-D Variational (3DVar) assimilation scheme,} demonstrated improved forecast skill -- by nearly a factor of three -- of ocean mesoscales for a lower resolution EF, compared against a higher resolution deterministic forecast.
+Forecast members may differ within the range of their error covariance -- the matrix composed of the variance of individual errors, and how they are related to other errors in the system -- which accounts for {model} uncertainty in the initial conditions~(\citealt{martin2015status}).
+EFs assimilate surface data from satellites, such as sea surface height (SSH) and sea surface temperature (SST), {and subsurface observations, such as} temperature and salinity profiles from \textit{in situ} observational platforms -- ARGO floats, CTDs, and gliders~(\citealt{rosburg2016three,wei2016performance}).
+A recent study from~\cite{dukhovskoy2023assessment} {reviewed the added value of including temperature and salinity profiles, found using the Gravest Empirical Mode} (\citealt{donohue2016gulf}){, from an array of Current and Pressure Inverted Echo Sounder (CPIES) data.
+The addition of the CPIES profiles, along with other profiles derived form surface and sub-surface observations} {substantially} improved model performance in the Gulf.

+Here, we demonstrate the impact of the unconstrained deep field on {EF} performance {in the GoM.
+In the deep Gulf, two vertical modes constitute $\geq 90\%$ of the variance}~(\citealt{hamilton2016loop}){: a surface-intensified mode and a depth-independent mode.
+Most of the vertical structure in the surface-intensified mode appears in the upper 1000 meters -- hydrographic properties have weak lateral changes below $1000$ meters.
+We adopt a simple terminology: ``upper'' refers to the surface-intensified mode and steric component of SSH; ``deep'' describes the nearly depth-independent mode.
+Our study assesses (i) the influence of the deep initial field on ensemble forecasts, and (ii) the spread of deep-field predictions within an ensemble forecast.}